-- (1) When decks of table game cards are received for use in the facility from a licensed supplier, the decks shall be placed for storage in a primary or secondary storage area by at least (2) employees, one (1) of whom shall be from the table games department and the other from the casino security or casino accounting department.
+(1) When decks of table game cards are received for use in the facility from a licensed supplier, the decks shall be placed for storage in a primary or secondary storage area by at least (2) employees, one (1) of whom shall be from the table games department and the other from the casino security or casino accounting department.
 The primary card storage area shall be located in a secure place, the location and physical characteristics of which shall be approved by the commission.
 Secondary storage areas, if needed, shall be used for the storage of surplus cards.
 Cards maintained in secondary storage areas shall be transferred to the primary card storage area before being distributed to the pits or tables.
-All secondary storage areas shall be located in secure areas, the location and physical characteristics of which shall be approved by the commission. - (2) All primary and secondary storage areas shall have two (2) separate locks.
-The casino security department shall be the authorized user of one (1) key and the pit manager, poker room manager, or supervisor thereof in the organizational hierarchy shall be the authorized user of the other key. - (3) Immediately prior to the commencement of each gaming day and at other times as may be necessary, the pit manager, poker room manager, or supervisor thereof, in the presence of a casino security officer, shall remove the appropriate number of decks of table games cards from the primary card storage area for that gaming day.
+All secondary storage areas shall be located in secure areas, the location and physical characteristics of which shall be approved by the commission.

+(2) All primary and secondary storage areas shall have two (2) separate locks.
+The casino security department shall maintain one (1) key and the table games department shall maintain the other key; provided, however, that no person employed by the table games department below the pit manager, poker room manager, or supervisor thereof in the organizational hierarchy shall have access to the table games department key for the primary and secondary storage areas.

+(3) Immediately prior to the commencement of each gaming day and at other times as may be necessary, the pit manager, poker room manager, or supervisor thereof, in the presence of a casino security officer, shall remove the appropriate number of decks of table games cards from the primary card storage area for that gaming day.